 During a typical night, nearby science targets from different queue proposals will be observed sequentially and may share a single point source standard observation for their calibration.

-Your coordinate list should be provided at least a few weeks prior to the observing run.
-You may be contacted by the support scientist to ensure that we have your list and additional instructions to carry out your program.
+Your coordinate list should be provided at least a week prior to the observing run or by a due date announced to all queue users by the support scientist.
+You may also be contacted to ensure that we have any other additional instructions to carry out your program.

-A proper coordinate list should include a target name, RA & DEC (equinox and epoch 2000), a V or R magnitude measurement or estimate, and any significant proper motions in RA and DEC.
+A proper coordinate list should include a target name, RA & DEC (equinox J2000 please!), an optical magnitude measurement or estimate in a specific filter and any significant proper motions in RA and DEC.
+If you provide proper motions, please also make it very clear which epoch is used for basing the proper motions and ideally have the proper motions of all of your targets be based on that epoch.
 Note that with the small speckle field-of-view, it is important for us to correctly identify your targets!
-To that end, it can be helpful if the target name is identifiable to the observer using SIMBAD or other online sources of information such as Exofop, that in certain crowded fields finding charts could be helpful and that proper motions are needed only if they are rather large (e.g., target moved more than a few arcsec since 2000).
-If you have a priority order or ranking for your targets, or special instructions for different targets, it would be helpful if you indicate these things in your coordinates list.
+To that end, it can be helpful if the target name is identifiable to the observer using SIMBAD or other online sources of information such as Exofop.
+In certain crowded fields, finding charts could be helpful.
+Proper motions are needed only if they are rather large (e.g., target moved more than a few arcsec since 2000).
+If you group your targets into priority bins or provide a priority order or ranking, or special instructions for different targets, it would be helpful if you indicate these things on each row of your coordinates list.

-A example coordinate list of 3 objects listing RA, DEC, Vmag, pmRA and pmDEC in milliarcsec/year respectively (if you use a comparable format, e.g., hexidecimal coordinates, it will be helpful):
+Below is an example coordinate list of 3 objects listing RA, DEC, Vmag, pmRA and pmDEC in milliarcsec/year respectively (if you use a comparable format, e.g., hexidecimal coordinates, it will be helpful).
+An attempt will be made to produce data products with filenames derived from the target names you provide (whitespace and certain special characters may need to be stripped out).
+CSV formats are also fine.
+Having column labels will be helpful.

 A description of our data products may be found in Howell et al. (2011) and Scott et al. (2018).
 Scott et al. (2018) describes NESSI.